vizthex123/ExtraDataModels/CFAssets/cf_desc.md

 ## Changes to Default Models

-*Mod support will not load in unless the required mod is present, so you don't need to have everything installed*

 <br />

 - Several modded enemies are now variants for some default models (if the supported mod is loaded, of course)

-- A few models now support some modded drops (such as the [Ender Dragon](https://github.com/vizthex123/ExtraDataModels/blob/main/data-pack/1.20/data/hostilenetworks/data_models/ender_dragon.json)
-- *For a full list, you can view the source json files at the link above (I forgot to document them as I went lol)*
+- A few models now support some modded drops (such as the [Ender Dragon](https://github.com/vizthex123/ExtraDataModels/blob/main/data-pack/1.20/data/hostilenetworks/data_models/ender_dragon.json)). *For a full list, you can view the [source files](https://github.com/vizthex123/ExtraDataModels/tree/main/data-pack).*

-- Adds a model for Salmon, Tropical Fish, Pufferfish, Skeleton Horses, and Zombie Horses *(Llamas and Turtles were added in v1.4)*
+- Adds a model for Salmon, Tropical Fish, Pufferfish, Skeleton Horses, Zombie Horses, and more!

 - Adds Eggs to the Chicken's fabricator drops

 - Adds [Dragon Scales](https://www.curseforge.com/minecraft/mc-mods/quark) & more to the Ender Dragon's fabricator drops

 - Adds [Glow Squid Tentacles](https://www.curseforge.com/minecraft/mc-mods/deeper-caves) to Glow Squids' fabricator drops

 - Adds [Hoglin Meat & Hides](https://www.curseforge.com/minecraft/mc-mods/netherific) to Hoglin' fabricator drops (I recommend removing the default loot if you've got the mod installed).

 - Adds [Alpha Roses](https://www.curseforge.com/minecraft/mc-mods/regions-unexplored) to Iron Golems' fabricator drops

 - Removes Slime Blocks from the Slimes' fabricator drops